tabitha-dev/Family_Hub/README.md

 The application operates without a backend server by leveraging the browser's **`localStorage`** API.

 1.  **Initialization:** On the first visit, the app creates a default data structure in `localStorage`.
-2.  **Data Persistence:** Every change you make—adding a chore, editing a meal, etc.—is instantly saved to `localStorage`.
+2.  **Data Persistence:** Every change you make adding a chore, editing a meal, etc.is instantly saved to `localStorage`.
 3.  **Data Retrieval:** When you open or refresh the page, the app reads your saved data from `localStorage` and populates the interface.

 This ensures your data is persistent on your device without compromising your privacy.